 - The library’s pamphlet file contains articles and other materials on a number of local topics that may be helpful in genealogical research.

 The library can provide a copy of an obituary or an article from the Norfolk Daily News archive if specific names and dates are given.
 Regular printing charges will apply.
 If you would like the obituary or article to be mailed to you, please send a self-addressed stamped envelope to the Patron Services Department.
 Articles can also be emailed at no charge.

 Library patrons may check out a pass to the Elkhorn Valley Museum.
 The pass gives free entry for one day to the Museum, Research Center, and Children's Discovery Zone for 2 adults and their children or grandchildren.
 One pass may be requested at a time.
 Passes must be requested and picked up at the Service Desk.

 Reference Service is the assistance given to someone seeking information.
 Library staff will guide patrons to the information and resources provided by the library in order to help them meet their information needs.
 When a question of a "ready reference" nature is asked, such as locating a phone number or factual information, every effort is made to locate the accurate information in a timely manner.
 When a question is beyond the resources, time constraints, or scope of expertise of the library staff, the patron will be referred to an appropriate outside organization to continue to their search.

-Delivery to Homebound Individuals: The library will deliver library materials to patrons whose health prevents them from visiting the library.
+The library will deliver library materials to patrons whose health or disability prevents them from visiting the library.
 If you are interested in this service for yourself or a loved one, please contact our Outreach Coordinator, Lenaya, at 402-844-2100.

-The library has a notary on staff and can provide notary services at no charge.
-If interested, please ask at the Service Desk.
+The library has staff that can provide notary services at no charge.
+Available times vary, so calling ahead is encouraged.